fgcz/BioBeamer/README.md

 ### @ FGCZ
 just 'run as administrator' justBeamFiles.exe.

+justBeamFiles.exe is an [autoitscript](https://www.autoitscript.com/site/autoit/).
-the justBeamFiles.exe maps the storage and runs the fgcz_biobeamer.py script which uses robocopy.exe on Micorsoft installed PCs to sync the files.
+In our case the justBeamFiles.exe maps the storage and runs the fgcz_biobeamer.py script which uses robocopy.exe on Micorsoft installed PCs to sync the files.

 ### otherwise
 * ensure that SAN is mounted